IEEE-VIT/palette-21-backend/CONTRIBUTING.md

 ## 4. Discussion Ethics

 - Developers should be clear and concise while commenting on issues or PR reviews.
-If needed, one should provide visual reference or a code snippet for everyone involved to properly grasp the issue.
+If needed, one should provide visual reference or a code snippet for everyone involved to properly grasp the context.
 - Everyone should be respectful of everyone's opinion.
 Any harsh/disrespectful language is **STRICTLY** prohibited and will not be tolerated under any circumstances.

 ## 5. Coding Ethics